severinglion/spec2lambda/docs/commands.md

 - Groups handler stubs by resource (e.g., all user operations in `src/handlers/users.ts`).
 - Ensures all operationIds are stubbed and wired into the framework.
 - Never modifies user-implemented logic in existing handler functions.

+## CLI Stub Implementation (v1)

+The CLI currently supports the following commands as stubs:

+- `init <project-name>`: Prints a placeholder message for project initialization.
+- `generate`: Prints a placeholder message for code generation.
+- `--help`/`-h`: Shows usage information.

+These commands do not yet perform real work, but provide a foundation for future development.
+Use `npm run cli -- <command>` for local development.